There are specific home cinema design criteria that a system must meet to reproduce films precisely as the director intended.

 If you’re looking for the best from your home cinema, reproducing the speaker layout used in the studio is the best way to start.

 The distance between your home cinema speakers and the main listening position is often ignored but is one that is critical for playback of films at they were intended.
-Films should be capable of being replayed at a fixed reference volume level so that a gunshot for example will sound truly lifelike.
+During your home cinema design phase it’s important to understand that films should be capable of being replayed at a fixed reference volume level so that a gunshot for example will sound truly lifelike.

 Even at just 4m, few speakers are capable of these volume levels so where possible we recommend sitting no more than 4m from your front speakers for optimal results.